http://WhatisTaxed.com: Data-mining the Tax Code

 Result: Section 861 is The Law Sec.
 861 is the law.

-Find the average "individual"...
+To find the average "individual"...
 Copy and paste this line into the GPO search box...

 26USC* AND "individual" AND "united states" AND "taxable income"